zach401/acnportal/docs/user/getting_started.rst

 +++++++++

 When both the test case and the scheduler has been defined it is possible to run the simulation.
-To do this, simply define the simulator and then pass the test case and the scheduler objects to its simulation function:
+To do this, simply define the simulator :class:`ACNsim<sim.acnlib.ACNsim.ACNsim>` and then pass the test case and the scheduler objects to its simulation function:

 .. code-block:: python